 By default, chassis’ that house ATX power supplies usually have something called “momentary” power switches that “close” a circuit while the button is depressed.
 As soon as you let go of the button, the circuit “opens” again, stopping current from flowing.
 What normally happens is that ATX based motherboards take over the responsibility of keeping the switch “closed”, so the system remains powered on until a power off command is issued and the ATX motherboard releases the hold on power.

-In this build, we don’t have such a mechanism that ATX motherboards provide, so I had to modify the switch panel by removing the momentary switch with a latching switch.
-A latching switch latches into a position depending on which state it is in.
+In this build, we don’t have such a mechanism that ATX motherboards provide, so I had to modify the switch panel by replacing the momentary switch with a latching switch.
+The switch latches into a position depending on which state it is in.
 If the latch is all the way up, the connection is open, preventing current from flowing.
 When the latch is down, it latches into a permanent “on” state, closing the circuit and allowing current to flow.
 Pressing the switch again reopens the circuit.

 The wiring loom of the chassis switch panel was shortened as the wires for the Power ON LED, HDD LED, power switch and reset switch, as well as the two USB connectors were all going to connect to the master Pi, and the power and reset wiring connections mentioned previously.
 Two USB-A male connector leads were purchased from Communica and soldered onto the wires coming from the front panel of the chassis.
 These were then connected to the master Pi and tested for connectivity.